Famous/framework/README.md

  * Allow *behavior* to live in its own (stateless) layer
  * Allow *state* to live in its own layer, such that a configuration-based authoring system can be supported naturally at the framework level
  * Draw clean abstraction lines between modules such that
- 	* An entire application is comprised of 1 or more modules
+ 	* An entire application is comprised of 1 or more modules and 0 or more assets [leaf nodes]
- 	* A module is comprised of 0 or more modules
+ 	* A module is comprised of 0 or more modules and 0 or more assets, with at least 1 of either a module or an asset.
- 	* (optionally: communication between modules occurs stricly via events, possibly with a monadic helper pattern)
+ 	* Communication between modules occurs stricly via events, possibly with a monadic helper pattern

 ##High level design

+**BEST Architecture**

-Any module is comprised of three pieces:
+Any module is comprised of four pieces:

-  1. A "state" component
+  1. A "Behaviors" component
+  2. An "Events" component
-  2. A "behavior" component
+  3. A "States" component
-  3. A "template" component
+  3. A "Template" component

-The `state` is a javascript Object (or class) that holds stateful values and *exposes which values are configurable.*  This can be in the form of JSON, code comments, or any other sort of annotation.
+The `events` object is a list of event handlers.
+EventHandlers are able to get and set state.

+The `state` is a simple key-value bag of states.
+A default configuration can be applied to a given module (which is essentially what happens via a slider interface)

 >  A *dependency injection* system exposes state values to behaviors, ideally immutably (implementing the immutable piece will be tricky and is not necessary out of the gate.)

 The `behavior` is a list of functions that take values from state (via DI) and return values associated with that behavior.  `translate` or `background-color` could both be behaviors.

 >  *Selectors* attach behaviors to template items.
-Just like CSS, but it's javascript.
+Just like CSS in terms of separation of concerns, but it's javascript.

 The `template` is a tree structure of Famo.us components:  views, primitives/surfaces, and/or other modules.
 This could be done with JSON, but DOM is a natural solution for storing this hierarchy since it comes with a robust selector (querying) system, and it would easily extend to integrate with other HTML-based frameworks.

->  *Events* from DOM are handled by the `state` object, which can mutate states as needed.
+>  *Events* can be attached to templates declaratively.  (full circle back to 'events' )